tdm00/Twitter-Bootstrap-Omnigraffle-Stencil/README.md

 * You are free to use this stencil in your personal or commercial work
 * You are free to redistribute or change the stencil

+## Helping ##

+As the stencil is converted to include the 2.0.0 assets, each individual asset is saved separately in the components folder.
+Then each of these components are copied into the master stencil.
+This allows others to contribute by modifying the CSS asset, saving the file, then copying it into the master stencil.

 Copyright 2012, Troy Murray